You've been accepted—congratulations!

 Once you have submitted your tuition deposit, your next step is to register for courses!

-Stay tuned for more information of advising/registration appointments!
+Check your My.Bushnell portal for more information on advising/registration appointments!

 A financial aid award letter will be made once you are admitted and have completed the Free Application for Federal Student Aid (FAFSA).
 Financial aid awards for fall semester applicants are traditionally granted in the spring prior to enrollment, or for spring semester applicants in the fall prior to enrollment.
 Should you have any questions about the process or your specific financial aid award, you may contact the Financial Aid Office at 541-684-7291 or email@example.com or your admissions counselor.

 Access to Bushnell’s virtual bookstore will be available within your My.Bushnell portal.
 You may purchase books from any retailer but please make sure you order the exact edition specified in the bookstore.
 Textbooks will be available for purchase beginning five weeks before classes start.
-Students who buy their textbooks during the first week that books are available for purchase will receive free shipping!
+Students who buy their textbooks during the first week that books are available for purchase will receive free shipping through Bushnell’s virtual bookstore!

 Applications for on-campus employment will open prior to the start of courses.
 Instructions on applying for on-campus employment will be sent to the email address we have on file for you.
 Both on-campus and off-campus employment opportunities are available within Handshake.